(2011-08-07) Basic chemical accounting:

 As no ethanol-water azeotrope exists below a pressure of 70 mmHg,

-it would be possible to obtain nearly pure alcohol by
+it's possible to obtain nearly pure alcohol by

 (2003-10-08) Black Powder / Blackpowder / Gunpowder